OpenArCloud/sparcl/README.md

 - set up [remote debugging](https://developer.chrome.com/docs/devtools/remote-debugging/) for debugging with cable
 - optionally, set up [port forwarding](https://developer.chrome.com/docs/devtools/remote-debugging/local-server/) for debugging wirelessly (only http now)

-- enter the ULR shown in the terminal in the browser on the device
+- enter the URL shown in the terminal in the browser on the device

-- For local development uncomment the line containing `//basicSsl(),` in `vite.config.js`.
-This enables https when running the service locally using `npm run dev`

 ## Production